We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Top Review 12

-Flacon: Very pretty, noble and fine
+Flacon: Very pretty, elegant, and refined

 5 Comments